 If you already have homeowners or renters insurance, you likely also have the option of purchasing an auto policy through your current insurer.
 Choosing to bundle policies may give you a discount of as much as 15% off the usual cost of the policy.

-If you’re working with insurance companies, contact each one individually to get your quotes.
-This is likely to be the best approach if you’re only choosing between two insurance companies or between several policies from the same company.
+When you’re working with insurance companies, contact each one individually to get your quotes.
+This is the best approach if you’re only choosing between two insurance companies or between several policies from the same company.

-If you’re open to purchasing a policy from any company, and you’d rather not spend the next month getting quotes, you’re best off using an independent broker.
-You’ll only need to fill out one application and the broker will do the research for you, pulling up several quotes for you to compare and consider.
+Additionally, if you’re open to purchasing a policy from any company, you’re best off using an independent broker.
+You only need to fill out one application and the broker will do the research for you.
+They will pull up several quotes for you to compare and consider.